dotnet/AspNetCore.Docs/aspnetcore/tutorials/publish-to-azure-api-management-using-vs.md

 ### Ensure the Swagger definitions are always generated

 Azure API Management needs the Swagger definitions to always be present, regardless of the application's environment.
 To ensure they are always generated, move `app.UseSwagger();` outside of the `if (app.Environment.IsDevelopment())` block.
-In addition, you can

 The updated code: